ManimCommunity/manim/docs/source/installation/windows.rst

 The easiest way of installing Manim and its dependencies is by using a package manager like `Chocolatey <https://chocolatey.org/>`__ or `Scoop <https://scoop.sh>`__.
-If you are not afraid of editing your System's ``PATH``, a manual installation is not too difficult either, though.
+If you are not afraid of editing your System's ``PATH``, a manual installation is also possible.
 In fact, if you already have an existing Python installation (3.7 or newer), it might be the easiest way to get everything up and running.

-In case you choose to use one of the package managers, please follow their installation instructions
+If you choose to use one of the package managers, please follow their installation instructions
 (`for Chocolatey <https://chocolatey.org/install#install-step2>`__,
 `for Scoop <https://scoop-docs.now.sh/docs/getting-started/Quick-Start.html>`__)